https://www.interviewbit.com/problems/design-messenger/

 Glueing with Thrift:

-Thrift translates a service description into the RPC glue code necessary for making cross-language
+Thrift translates a service description into the RPC glue code necessary for making cross-languagecalls (marshalling arguments and responses over the wire) and has templates for servers and clients.

 Having Thrift available freed us to split up the problem of building a chat system and use the best